If you want a Christening (Baptism)

 We do not charge a fee but will always welcome donations

 (statement agreed by Chapter, March 2017)

 The Cathedral hosts funeral or memorial services for members of the congregation, for those who have a connection with the Cathedral, and also for those whose civil roles or public life have so touched the community that the service is likely to be attended by large numbers of people and a bigger venue is needed.

-Normally weddings will be conducted by one of the Residentiary Canons, the Dean or a member of the Cathedral clergy.
-Licensed clergy in good standing with the Diocese of Liverpool, and clergy from other Christian churches, may sometimes be invited to assist.
+Normally funerals will be conducted by one of the Residentiary Canons, the Dean or a member of the Cathedral clergy.
+Licensed clergy in good standing with the Diocese of Liverpool and clergy from other Christian churches may sometimes be invited to assist.

 Fees are payable over which the Cathedral has only limited discretion.

 Emma Williams, PA to Residentiary Canons